Amed Rosario Player Props: Guardians vs. Diamondbacks

-Amed Rosario -- hitting .308 in his past 10 games -- will be in action for the Cleveland Guardians versus the Arizona Diamondbacks, with Tommy Henry on the mound, on June 17 at 10:10 PM ET.
+The Cleveland Guardians, including Amed Rosario and his .419 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Zach Davies and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Diamondbacks.
+He had a hitless performance in his last game (0-for-4) against the Diamondbacks.

 Amed Rosario Game Info & Props vs. the Diamondbacks